Chemical Reactions with Seashells

 See the bubbles accumulating on the surface of the shell.
 These are carbon dioxide bubbles created by the chemical reaction between calcium carbonate, a base, and acetic acid in the vinegar, an acid.
 The shell is breaking down in this process.
-If you leave the shell in the vinegar for a few days, the vinegar will visibly breakdown the shell.
-Whatever is left of the shell would be thin and brittle.
+If you leave the shell in the vinegar for a few days, the vinegar will visibly break down the shell.
+The remains of the shell would be thin and brittle.

 Geologists use this type of test to determine the presence of limestone in rock.
-Limestone contains calcium and will react to an acid in the same way.
+Limestone contains calcium and will react with an acid in the same way.

-Try this easy experiment at home to see how the calcium in seashells react to acid or test rocks with acid to determine if they contain limestone.
+Try this easy experiment at home to see how the calcium in seashells reacts with acid or test rocks with acid to determine if they contain limestone.

 Marci is a Christian wife, homeschool mom, science geek, softball coach, ice rink mom and blogger, who needs her morning coffee, hair done and make-up on before attempting any of those things.
 You can find her blogging at The Homeschool Scientist.

 This article was written by a Weird, Unsocialized Homeschoolers guest author.
 See the author's full bio in the body of the post.

 This is awesome!
 My daughter has a bucketful of shells from when she went to Atlantic City with my brother in the basement.
 I love that we have something to actually DO with them now.
 And I had no idea that the shells were attached to their bodies.
 I knew snail shells were, but I didn’t make the connection.